Desperately Seeking Susan: Plot

 Roberta Glass, an unfulfilled housewife from Fort Lee, New Jersey, is fascinated by the messages between lovers Susan Thomas and Jim Dandy in the personals section of a New York City tabloid.
-She's particularly drawn to a section from Jim with the headline "Desperately Seeking Susan," which seeks a rendezvous in Battery Park.
-Meanwhile, in an Atlantic City hotel, the itinerant Susan reads the section after a tryst with mobster Bruce Meeker.
+She is particularly drawn to Jim's ad for Susan with the headline "Desperately Seeking Susan", which proposes a rendezvous in Battery Park.

+Meanwhile, in an Atlantic City hotel, the itinerant Susan reads the personals section after a tryst with mobster Bruce Meeker.
 She steals a pair of ornate Egyptian earrings from his coat before departing.
 The sinister Wayne Nolan notices Susan's embellished tuxedo jacket as she leaves.
 Arriving in New York City, Susan dons one of the earrings and stashes the other in her suitcase in a Port Authority locker.
 She asks to stay with her friend Crystal, a magician's assistant at the Magic Club, and learns that Meeker was killed at the hotel.

 Hoping to spot the lovers, Roberta goes to Battery Park and sees Jim reunite with Susan before leaving with his band for Buffalo.
-Later, Roberta follows Susan to a vintage store and watches her trade in her jacket before losing sight of her.
+Later, she follows Susan to a vintage store and watches her trade in her jacket before losing sight of her.
 Roberta buys the jacket and finds Susan's locker key in its pocket.
-She posts another "Desperately Seeking Susan" column to meet with Susan and return the key.
-Meanwhile, Jim becomes concerned about the column and Susan's connection to Meeker's death.
+She posts another "Desperately Seeking Susan" ad to meet with Susan and return the key.
+Meanwhile, Jim becomes concerned about the ad and Susan's connection to Meeker's death.
 He asks his best friend Dez to check on her.

-Waiting for Susan at Battery Park and wearing her jacket, Roberta is accosted by Nolan, who mistakes her for Susan because she's blonde and wearing the distinctive jacket.
-Susan spots Roberta, but can't reach her as police chase her for not paying her taxicab fare.
+Waiting for Susan at Battery Park and wearing her jacket, Roberta is accosted by Nolan, who mistakes her for Susan as she is blonde and wearing the distinctive jacket.
+Susan spots Roberta, but cannot reach her as police detain her for not paying her taxi fare.
 Dez arrives on a moped and rescues Roberta, who falls and hits her head, causing her to lose her memory and her bag.
-Dez believes she is Susan and finds the locker key, taking her to the Port Authority to collect Susan's suitcase.
-There, Roberta finds the other earring, and Dez offers her to stay at his apartment for one night.
+He believes she is Susan and finds the locker key, taking her to the Port Authority to collect Susan's suitcase.
+There, Roberta finds the other earring, and Dez offers her the couch at his apartment for one night.
+When they arrive, they find Dez's ex-girlfriend, Victoria, and her new partner taking most of the apartment items, leaving him with practically nothing, including no couch.